sta48/healinghoney/documents/design-journey.md

 However, after interviewing a few plant enthusiasts as well as people interested in herbal medicine, I realized there is more interest in the benefits of a plant and how to attain them, rather than the specifics of identifying a plant.
 Thus, I updated my fields accordingly and made sure to decrease the number of fields so that people get the most interesting information with little reading.

-+ Name: Text (Size: 30)
++ Name: Text (Size: 100)
 + Description: Chars (Size:200)
-    + Includes Identification information such as leaf type, bark type, fruits, where you may come across such a plant
+    + Includes Identification information such as leaf type, bark type, fruits, location, where you may come across such a plant, etc.
-+ Location: Text (Size:40)
++ Location: Text (Size:400)
     + Country and Ecosystem
-+ Benefits: Text (Size:60)
++ Benefits: Text (Size:100)
     + Antibacterial, antiinflammatory, digestive benefits etc.
-+ Buy, Grow, Prepare: Text (Size:60)
++ Prepare: Text (Size:400)
-    + Where to buy it, How to grow it, how to apply it or ingest it
+    + how to apply it or ingest it

 ### Target Audience(s) (Milestone 1)